These chewy fudgy homemade brownies are made completely from scratch. You will never make a box mix again!

 - Adjust the oven rack to the lower third position and preheat oven to 350°F (177°C).
 Line the bottom and sides of a 9x9 inch square baking pan* with aluminum foil or parchment, leaving an overhang on all sides.
 Set aside.

 - Whisk the granulated and brown sugars into the cooled chocolate/butter mixture.
 Add the eggs, one at a time, whisking until smooth after each addition.
 Whisk in the vanilla.
-Gently fold in the flour, cocoa powder, and salt.
+Gently whisk in the flour, cocoa powder, and salt.
 Once combined, fold in the chocolate chips.

 - Pour/spoon batter into the prepared baking pan and bake for 35-36 minutes or until the brownies begin to pull away from the edges of the pan.
 A toothpick inserted in the center should come out with only a few moist crumbs when the brownies are done.
 All ovens are different, so keep an eye on them after 30 minutes and use the toothpick test to see when yours are finished.